Why Reggie failed his NX interview

 Nintendo’s US head Reggie Fils-Aimé is promising change for the company’s next console.
 Or is he?

-In just six months, in March 2017, Nintendo will be releasing a new console.
+In just six months, in March 2017, Nintendo will be releasing a new console (which we now know as Nintendo Switch).
 Or a new handheld.
 Or a new console-handheld hybrid that may or may not use virtual reality, and may or may not use cartridges, and may or may not be an Android device.
 We don’t know.
 Nintendo is cutting it a little close, don’t you think?
 Perhaps Nintendo America president Reggie Fils-Aimé is trying to start the ball rolling on genuine NX discussion and put a full stop to the unending torrent of speculation and leaks from “credible sources” that is currently raging like a river right through the middle of the Internet.
 But it is hard to tell.

 Reggie recently conducted an interview with [A]list and a couple of lines from it stood out, simply because they directly contradict each other.
 That's remarkable because it suggests that while Nintendo’s fans don’t know what the NX is, neither does Nintendo.
 For instance; Reggie begins by saying – “The games that we’ve launched on the Wii U are hugely compelling: Splatoon, Super Mario Maker, Smash Bros., Bayonetta 2, the Super Mario game, The Legend of Zelda.
 Arguably, if you line up all of the single platform games for Wii U and the other two platforms, we have by far the most unique games that are highly rated by consumers and highly rated by the media.
 So those things worked.”